About Us

 At Korves Oliver LLC, we pledge to provide our customers with:

 We are a family owned company.
-Korves Oliver consists of Mark, Victor and Robert.
-Victor and Robert are brothers and Mark is Victor's son.
+Korves Oliver consists of 3 Generations, Victor, Mark and now Tyler.
 The Korves family has been providing Oliver parts to the Oliver user and collector since the mid 1990's.
-Victor, Robert and Mark Korves farm, collect, restore and sell Oliver parts and tractors from their farm located in southwest Illinois, just down river from St. Louis, Missouri.
-We originally were just farmers and collectors.
+Victor, Mark and Tyler also farm, collect, restore and sell Oliver parts and tractors from their farm located in southwest Illinois, just down river from St. Louis, Missouri.

 We still farm, collect and restore Oliver Tractors and sell Reproduction Oliver Tractors Parts.